mfthomps/Labtainers/README.md

 first time.
 January 7, 2019
 - Fix gdblesson automated assessment to at least be operational.
+January 27, 2018
+- Fix lab manual for routing-basics2 and fix routing to enable external access to internal web server.

 December 29, 2018
 - Fix routing-basics2, same issues as routing-basics, plus an incorret ip address in the gateway resolv.conf